vlstill/tedi/memory-models.md

 When analysing programs in high level programming languages (as opposed to analysing assembly level programs), there can be substantially more relaxation then allowed by the memory model of the hardware these programs target.
 The reason is that compilers are allowed to perform optimizations which reorder code or eliminate unnecessary memory accesses.
-This is allowed as program order for programs in languages such as C++ is not a total order even if restricted to one thread.
+This is allowed as program order for programs in languages such as C++ is not a total order even if restricted to one thread (e.g. order of evaluation of function arguments is not fixed by the standard in most cases).
-For example, two loads of of non-atomic variables in C++ with the same memory location can be merged or load which follows a store to the same memory location can be assumed to yield the stored value and therefore can be eliminated.
+As a result, a compiler can for example merge two loads from a non-atomic variable or assume a load which follows a store to the same memory location to yield the stored value.

 These optimizations complicate analysis if they should be taken into account.
 The two basic options for their handling include reasoning about all permitted reordering (see e.g. \cite{relaxed_opt_semantics_no_thin}), or side stepping the problem by using the same optimizing compiler to produce code both for verification and for actual execution (e.g. by verifying the binary or optimized intermediate representation of the compiler).

-\TODO{----}

-*   \cite{Arvind2006} -- Describes memory models in terms of two properties: allowed instruction reordering and *store atomicity*.
-    Store atomicity roughly states that there is global interleaving of all possibly reordered operations.
-    Nevertheless, while the authors discuss that this is a desirable property, most architectural memory models lack write atomicity -- both SPARC memory models (TSO/PSO/RMO) and `x86`-TSO allow loads to be satisfied from store buffer, making stores observable in the issuing thread before they can be observed in other threads; POWER and further allows independent stores $w_1, w_2$ to become visible in different order in different threads.
-    The paper describes the proposed memory model in term of partial ordering among events in the program and also suggests procedure for generation of all allowed runs of the program.